iitggithub/iperf-web/README.md

 None.

+# Making The Container Start On Boot

+You'll need docker-compose for this or knowledge enough to edit a systemd service file.

+On the iperf-web github page for this image, you'll find a file called docker-iperf-web.service.
+Copy this file into /usr/lib/systemd/system.

+The service file expects the working directory (containing the docker-compose.yml file) to be located under /data/iperf-web.
+If yours is not here, you'll need to edit the docker-iperf-web.service service file and update the WorkingDirectory parameter.

+Once your done, run systemctl enable docker-iperf-web.

+Finally start the container by running systemctl start docker-iperf-web.
+Now your container will be brought up every time your system boots up.

 # Getting Rid Of The Docker Container

 If you don't want to run iperf-web using a container, that's ok.
 Grab the source.tar file from github and untar on your own webserver (needs php).
 Just make sure you select "iperf" as your program type on the web interface.